 Dr. sc.
 ETH Zurich, Dipl.-Ing.
 Aeronautics and Space Technology

-Timo is a partner of MERH-IP.
-He is qualified as German patent attorney and as representative before the European Patent Office (EPO) and the European Union Intellectual Property Office (EUIPO).
+Timo is admitted as a German Patent Attorney and as a representative before the European Patent Office (EPO) and the Office for Harmonization in the Internal Market (EUIPO).

 Timo joined MERH-IP in 2009, where he became an equity partner in 2016.
 His activities are focused on drafting and prosecuting German and European patent applications in the fields of electrical and mechanical engineering and he regularly advices and represents clients in trademark and design matters.
 With regard to patent matters, his practice includes electrical and mechanical engineering, often in connection with the special topic of computer-implemented inventions.
 Furthermore, Timo advises and represents clients in contentious matters with a special focus on patent opposition proceedings.